 9. Mrs. Peacock Was Fresh Off a Stay at the Betty Ford Center

 If Carrie Fisher had made it into the cast she would not have been the only one struggling with addiction, although poor Eileen Brennan was coming off a set of serious injuries.
-In her case, she had developed a pain killer addiction while recovering from a signifiant car crash which damaged her legs, jaw, nose and one of her eyeballs.
-Her six-week stint at the Betty Ford Clinic to kick the pain killers was barely behind her when Clue came along.
+In her case, she had developed a painkiller addiction while recovering from a significant car crash which damaged her legs, jaw, nose and one of her eyeballs.
+Her six-week stint at the Betty Ford Clinic to kick the painkillers was barely behind her when Clue came along.
 As Christopher Lloyd remembers:

 “I had a lot of sympathy for her because she was still struggling.
 She was working very hard to get back on her feet and be able to work again.
 Not that it showed in her performance at all.
 But I could see the effort it took for her to get up and do what she was doing.
 I thought she was absolutely marvelous.”